limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ### Afterthought

-Not for the faint of heart :broken_heart:
+Not for the faint of heart. :broken_heart:

 [1]: https://www.vulnhub.com/entry/the-ether-evilscience-v101,212/
 [2]: https://securityshards.wordpress.com/